Motor oil: GM

+Dexos1 was introduced in 2011, superseded by Dexos1Gen2 in 2015, and later Dexos1Gen3.
+Dexos 2 was discontinued in 2025, replaced by Dexos D for diesels, and Dexos R for petrol (gasoline) engines.

+BMW

-Most current engine or vehicle manufacturers require a specific oil formula, known as oil specs, be used to add extra levels of protection for special engine designs, materials and operating conditions.
-Starting in the late 1990's BMW for example came out with a spec called LL-98 (Long Life 1998) which requires special additives in oils that were approved to meet that spec.
+Starting in the late 1990s, BMW for example came out with a spec called LL-98 (Long Life 1998) which requires special additives in oils that were approved to meet that spec.
 BMW regularly develops new specs to meet the increasing demands of the EPA emission standards and MPG requirements as well as new engines.
-Failure to use the correct specification oil has been known to cause PCV (positive Crankcase Ventilation), VVT (Variable Valve timing) system, Gasket and Sealing system, and other internal combustion component premature clogging and other failures.
+Failure to use the correct specification oil has been known to cause PCV (positive crankcase ventilation), VVT (variable valve timing) system, gasket and sealing system, and other internal combustion component premature clogging and other failures.
 Some of the additives in those specs are designed to aid in keeping systems lubricated and clean.
-Some examples of BMW's other specs are: LL-01,LL-01 fe, LL-12, LL-14+, LL-17 fe.
-European vehicle manufacturers have lead the way for oil specs but Asian and American manufacturers have since joined in creating a need for oil change, repair shops and dealerships to carry many different oils to avoid damages both mechanical and monetarily.
-Examples of some VW specs are VW 500.00, VW 501.01, VW 502.00, VW 503.00, VW 503.01, VW 504.00, VW 505.00, VW 505.01, VW 506.00, VW 507.00, VW 508.00/509.00.
-Mercedes Benz specs include MB 226.5, MB 226.51, MB 229.1, MB 229.31, MB 229.5, MB 229.51, MB 229.52.
+Some examples of BMW's other specs are: LL-01, LL-01 fe, LL-12, LL-14+, LL-17 fe.
+European vehicle manufacturers have led the way for oil specs but Asian and American manufacturers have since joined in creating a need for oil change, repair shops and dealerships to carry many different oils to avoid damages both mechanical and monetarily.